Break-Even Calculator

 Answering “should I buy or lease my building?”

-Break-even is one of the most practical ways to compare leasing vs buying a building for business use.
-This helps decision makers evaluate timing, not just total cost.
+Break-even is one of the most practical ways to compare leasing vs buying for business use.
+It helps owners evaluate decision timing, not just total cost, so they can align real estate moves with cash-flow planning.

 Break-even FAQ